Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 The disease doesn’t discriminate, but some are more susceptible than others.
 Individuals with chronic lung disease, those residing in hospitals and nursing homes, and smokers are particularly at risk.
 Untreated Legionnaires’ disease can lead to severe complications, especially for those with a weakened immune system.

-In France, the prevention of Legionella's disease is governed by strict regulations that vary depending on the type of installation.
+In France, the prevention of Legionnaires' disease is governed by strict regulations that vary depending on the type of installation.
 Specific requirements apply to healthcare facilities, public-access buildings, misting systems, and cooling towers.
 These include monitoring procedures, water treatment protocols, and regular maintenance.

 This makes the management of Legionella risk a priority.

-Why addressing Legionella risk is essential in industrial and public environments?
+Why addressing legionella risk is essential in industrial and public environments?

 The necessity of addressing Legionella risk factors in industrial settings is paramount.
 Even just the health risks are a major concern; the ever-present threat of workers contracting Legionnaires’ disease or the less severe Pontiac Fever is serious, with potentially grave consequences.